-Ongoing flooding in Whāngārei's CBD, drove the construction of a one kilometre long flood relief channel, to protect not only the residents in a central city suburb, but the foundations for the city's rail infrastructure.
+Ongoing flooding in Whāngārei's CBD, drove the construction of a one kilometer-long flood relief channel, to protect residents and the foundations of the city's rail infrastructure.

-Over a four month period, a 1000m flood relief channel was constructed between the Morningside Basin and Limeburner’s Creek and within the existing Kiwi Rail corridor, including a Rail Possession to facilitate culvert construction under rail infrastructure.
+Over a four month period, a 1000 metre flood relief channel was constructed between the Morningside Basin and Limeburner’s Creek.
+This was within the existing Kiwi Rail corridor, including a Rail Possession to facilitate culvert construction under rail infrastructure.

-The works comprised of site clearance, service diversions, bulk earthworks and construction of twin box culverts underneath the railway lines during a rail possession over the Christmas holiday period (which we completed ahead of schedule and to Kiwi Rail standards).
+The works included site clearance, service diversions, bulk earthworks and construction of twin box culverts underneath the railway lines over the Christmas holiday period (which we completed ahead of schedule and to Kiwi Rail standards).
 We also did drainage, gabion wall construction, fencing, bespoke guardrail and anti-access covers, reinstatement and landscaping.

 Key features included:

 - close liaison with Kiwi Rail to ensure there was no unplanned disruption to the rail service

 - manufacture of the precast box culvert units weighing 13 tonne each, precast concrete wall panels and insitu concrete works to form the culvert crossing and inlet/outlet structures in the Kiwi Rail yard

 - service diversions were required to facilitate construction of the new flood channel – all traffic management, erosion and sediment control measures were planned and managed by us.

 This was a challenging project with all works undertaken in close proximity to existing Kiwi Rail infrastructure.